wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- #### Archive:
 				- Lowest costs and highest access times.
 	- ### Disk
-		- What's the point with Azure Disk storage and what
+		- What's the point with Azure Disk storage and what are its four types? #flashcard
 			- It's like the machines disks, but **managed**
 			- Disk types:
 				- #### HDD
 					- Spinning hard drive.
 					- Low cost and suitable for backups
 				- #### Standard SSD
 					- Standard for production.
 					- Higher reliability, scalability and lower latency over HDD
 				- #### Premium SSD
 					- Super fast and high performance.
 Very low latency.
 					- Use for critical workloads
 				- #### Ultra Disk
 					- For the most demanding, data-intensive workloads.
 					- Disks up to 64 TB
-		-
 	- ### File
 		-
 		-